MidgeOnGithub/DnD-Stats-Gen/README.md

 After score generation, the program interacts with you to assign the rolled scores to a PC's abilities.

 ##### Future Development Notes
-Assigned ability scores will eventually be affected by PC `race` chosen upon character creation.
+Assigned ability scores will eventually be affected by PC `race` chosen upon completed character creation.
 Support for 2 or more races will likely not be provided.
 > `Human` PCs receive +1 for all abilities,
 > `Dwarf` PCs get +2 for *Constitution* only, etc.